zeel1810/frontend/README.md

     ![login_page](images/login-page.png)

-  - Click on login button and it will open Microsoft login popup, enter your     credentials
+  - Click on login button and it will open Microsoft login popup and enter your credentials

     ![login_mfa](images/login-mfa.png)